Skills & Techniques

 Aquatic invasive species are reeking havoc on our lakes and river corridors.
 The microscopic larva of invasive aquatic species are often unseen to the naked eye.
 The tiny larvae reproduce like wildfire, taking resources from native plants and fish and clogging intake pipes.
 Decaying mussels with sharp edges and a repulsive odor shut down beaches, lakes, and rivers.
 Last year, a fisherman introduced an invasive parasite into the Yellowstone River and 183 miles of the river were closed to recreation in order to study and stop its spread.

 Many invasive species are hard to see and can live up to 30 days in a damp environment.
 Which is why it’s important to clean and drain your boat or water equipment even if you don’t see anything.
-Drying with help prevent larvae from living in the damp environment of your gear as you store it.
+Drying will help prevent larvae from living in the damp environment of your gear as you store it.

 2. Burn local or certified firewood from the area where you’re camping.